Last Updated on July 19, 2022 by Laura

 When I first moved into my current library, a colleague visited and suggested I utilize the wall space in the hallways leading in by putting up some large bulletin boards.
 She could see the possibilities for displaying student work and library concepts in this high-traffic area.
 I followed her advice and have had a love/hate relationship with those boards ever since!
 On the one hand, it is convenient to have the bulletin boards to display student work, but on the other hand, they are very large spaces to fill at times when I don’t have that work to put up!

-But I recently had an “aha moment” regarding those bulletin boards that has made me a believer: some of my students pass by those boards 8 times a day!
-My library is in the middle of 10 classrooms, which means that those students and their teachers come through my hallways at the beginning and end of the day, to and from recess, lunch, and specials, not to mention the single students or small groups coming through to go to the bathroom, to resource or speech sessions, to the nurse’s office, etc. Approximately 230 students and 16 staff members walk by an average of 8 times per day – that’s an estimated 1,968 possible views PER DAY!
+One day I had an “aha moment” regarding those bulletin boards that has made me a believer: some of my students pass by those boards 8 times a day!
+My library is in the middle of 9 classrooms, which means that those students and their teachers come through my hallways at the beginning and end of the day, to and from recess, lunch, and specials, not to mention the single students or small groups coming through to go to the bathroom, to resource or speech sessions, to the nurse’s office, etc. Approximately 230 students and 16 staff members walk by an average of 8 times per day – that’s an estimated 1,968 possible views PER DAY!
 My bulletin boards are prime real estate for communicating with my students and teachers!

 Just what am I doing about that?
 I started off by creating the BE YOURSELF bulletin board.
 I had seen several pictures of this idea online, but couldn’t find one to print out, so I’ve added it as a freebie in my TpT store.
 It’s low-prep, colorful, uplifting and thought-provoking for both kids and adults.
-I’m adding an interactive component this year for increased engagement (more on that in the future!).

 I’m also encouraging students and staff to use the library from home with this informative board.
-I’m thinking on an interactive component to gauge its effectiveness.

 This book care board is one I refer to with my youngest learners and we often take a walk around the library to look at these posters (from Upstart) and talk about how to treat our books.